You’ve probably already spoken with our awesome staff on the phone, and they’re excited to finally meet you face-to-face.

 We’ll get down to business right away.
 Make sure you wear loose-fitting clothing or workout clothes so you can move comfortably!

-Using rare and effective Manual Therapy techniques, coupled with Functional Mobilization, your physical therapist will work to return your body to its efficient state through mobilization of joints, fascia and other soft tissues, neurodynamics, and even visceral (organs) mobilization.
+Using effective manual therapy techniques, coupled with functional mobilization, your physical therapist will work to return your body to its efficient state through mobilization of joints, fascia and other soft tissues, neurodynamics, and even visceral (organs) mobilization.

-Full appointments last a full hour.
+Full appointments last an hour.
 You will spend the entire session working one-on-one with your physical therapist.
 We will never hand you off to an assistant or tell you to work on something by yourself.

 We’ll evaluate your improvements repeating the special testing process from the beginning of the appointment.
 Over 99% of patients experience immediate change in muscle function after just one session.